Do you have a ‘donate now’ button on your website? Does it mean that fundraising registration is required in all states?

 Some states do have a monetary threshold whereby registration is only required if donations exceed a minimum dollar amount.
-California has no monetary threshold, even small charities that raise little or no money must register, while charities soliciting in New York must register if donations exceed $25,000.
+California has no monetary threshold, even small charities that raise little or no money must register, while charities soliciting in New York must register if donations from New York donors exceed $25,000.
 Many states also exempt certain types of nonprofits from registration, such as religious organizations, educational institutions and hospitals.
 In those cases, registration is either not required or state approval is required before the exemption is applied.

 Does A ‘Donate Now’ Button Mean Charitable Registration in Every State?